 - Deadlines.
 One of the best tools for ensuring commitment is to use clear deadlines for when decisions will be made and honour those dates with discipline and rigidity.

 - Contingency and Worst-Case Scenario Analysis.
 A team that struggles with commitment can begin overcoming this tendency by briefly discussing contingency plans up front or, better yet, clarifying the worst-case scenario for a decision they are struggling to make.

 4) Avoidance Of AccountabilityMembers of great teams improve their relationships by holding one another accountable, thus demonstrating that they respect each other and have high expectations for one another’s performance.
 High standards of performance on a team is peer pressure.
 More than any policy or system, there is nothing like the fear of letting down respected teammates to motivate people to improve their performance.
 Overcoming Dysfunction No. 4

+- Publication of Goals and Standards.
 A good way to make it easier for team members to hold one another accountable is to clarify publicly exactly what the team needs to achieve, who needs to deliver what and how everyone must behave in order to succeed.

+- Simple and Regular Progress Reviews.
 Team members should regularly communicate with one another, either verbally or in writing, about how they feel their teammates are doing against stated objectives and standards.

 5) Inattention To ResultsThe ultimate dysfunction of a team is the tendency of members to care about something other than the collective goals of the group.
 An unrelenting focus on specific objectives and clearly defined outcomes is a requirement for any team that judges itself on performance.
 The most effective and efficient means of maintaining.
 Overcoming Dysfunction No. 5

 - Public Declaration of Results.
 Teams that are willing to commit publicly to specific results are more likely to work with a passionate, even desperate desire to achieve those results.